 Drawing animals is the first step to designing your own fantasy creatures.
 Nature has an amazing variety of solutions, shapes, colours and sizes to solve the challenge of survival.
 You'll find that drawing and studying animals will yield more exciting and unique ideas to your artwork.

 I always begin with broad gestures and light pencil marks when starting a sketch.
 I'm only trying to find the animal's gesture, so I tend to work quickly.
 This is especially key when drawing from life, where animals move about as you draw.
-So, get your best pencils at the ready as I reveal how to draw a bear in five simple steps.
+So, get your at the ready as I reveal how to draw a bear in five simple steps.

 01. Create a light sketch